aarontran/g309.2-0.6/Notes.md

 Standing low priority questions:
 * Castro+2011, why use evselect,merge,eexpmap,emosaic?
   Seems like merge is not needed.
-* for region conversion, are PN/MOS1/MOS2 all offset exactly 90 degrees?
-  Seems like an OK assumption, <1 degree error will not affect results much.
-  More than 1 degree error and I'd worry about shoddy build quality.

 Reminders (caveats and loose threads):
 * source region differs slightly between exposures; therefore combined fit is